erickaakcire/ornithologist/README.md

 searchterm-fileName-tweets/ -
 Directory with the text of each tweet as a separate text file, named as Tweet ID.txt.
 Suitable for NLP analysis applications.

+Known Issues:
+Running the same search multiple times will append the new results to the files, but this can result in duplicated information, which currently must be removed by the end user